kyle-tennison/notes/independent study/classic mechanics/Galileo's Relativity Principle.md

 $$m \dot {\textbf v} = - \frac{\partial U}{\partial \textbf r} \tag{14} $$

 It may be the case that the force in a field is the same at all points; in this case, the field is said to be **uniform** and the potential energy can be expressed as $U=- \textbf F \cdot \textbf r$.
+*Notice the negative sign!*

+> I'm not sure why the potential energy is defined as negative?